Austin Girls of Leather (AgoL) Bylaws

 Sergeant at Arms –

-The Sgt. at Arms will serve as the club enforcer of behavior protocols.
-Any issues, internal or external to the club, involving any Pledge, Member, or Associate Member regarding a breach of club protocol, will be addressed to and by the Sergeant at Arms.
-The goal is to ensure that, while representing the club, the membership upholds the Leather values and protocols that our club is teaching and instilling.
+The Sergeant at Arms will serve as the club enforcer of behavior protocols.
+Any issues, internal or external to the club, involving any pledge members, full members, or associate members regarding a breach of club protocol, will be addressed to and by the Sergeant at Arms.
+In the event that the Leader is unable or unwilling to perform club duties, the Sergeant at Arms shall serve as Interim Leader.

 The role of our Chaplain is to provide support and guidance to any member that needs to discuss a private situation, challenge, or need that the club may assist in.
 Full confidentiality will be maintained in this role in order to provide the membership a safe space to confide any questions or issues, whether personal or club related.

-The Secretary will keep track of the club’s legal documents and will take minutes at all meetings.
+The Secretary will take notes at all meetings.
 The Secretary will also maintain records of all pledge and member participation in service opportunities and attendance of club meetings to determine and confirm membership and back-patch eligibility.

 The Treasurer will be responsible for keeping track of the club’s funds, creating and maintaining the club budget, collecting and tracking dues, and the management of all memberships.
-The treasurer will issue and maintain receipts for all incoming and outgoing money transactions and will create and maintain a fully transparent Financial Ledger detailing all financial activity, available for review by members only.
+The treasurer will create and maintain a fully transparent financial ledger detailing all financial activity, available for review by members only.

-The PR Director will find new opportunities to establish a solid social presence for the club.
+The public relations officer will find new opportunities to establish a solid social presence for the club.
 This position will include creating and posting events on social media, newspapers, and online groups.
 The intent is to broaden our reach within the kink, Leather, and LGBTQ communities so they are aware of our presence and our events, as well as creating interest in club membership.

-Leadership may be removed by unanimous vote of the Membership.
+Leader may be removed by unanimous agreement of the Membership.